syncfusion-content/wpf-docs/wpf/Calculate/Function-Library.md

 #### Remarks:

-#VALUE! -	 Occurs if any of the given arguments are non-numeric.
+&#35;VALUE! -	 Occurs if any of the given arguments are non-numeric.

 #### Example: